 Building a college or university residence hall, also called a dormitory, has added responsibilities beyond those ascribed to the construction of other building types.
 College dormitories must also maintain the educational environment of the campus, which means causing as little disruption to the surrounding area as possible, and above all, being ready to receive students when classes start.
+This is why the use of Modular dormitories and modular construction methods for building new additions is a growing trend in the education construction sector.

 Undergraduate enrollment in the United States has increased by 27% since 2000 and is expected to continue to climb through 2028, pressing colleges and universities to accommodate the portion of those students who elect to live on campus.